KrystianGolinski/Simulated_Trading_Platform/README.md

 **API**

-The API is comprehensive, standardised and adequately documented at `Project_Documentation/APIstructure.md`
+The API is efficient, standardised and adequately documented at `Project_Documentation/APIstructure.md`

 **Engine**